LANDIS-II-Foundation/Extension-Land-Use-Plus/docs/index.md

 ## Support
-If you have a question, please contact Jonathan Thompson at jthomps@fas.harvard.edu.
+If you have a question, please contact Jonathan Thompson.
 You can also ask for help in the LANDIS-II users group.

 If you come across any issue or suspected bug when using LU+, please post about it in the issue section of the Github repository.